UoaWDCC/esports-club/docs/payment-setup.md

 2. The prices in `src/libs/db/seed/membershipTypes.seed.ts`
 3. The pricing page will automatically display the new prices from Stripe

-### Features

-To modify the features list, edit the `features` array in `src/app/(frontend)/pricing/page.tsx`.

 ### Semester Dates

 To adjust semester dates, modify the date calculations in `src/libs/db/seed/membershipTypes.seed.ts`.

 ### Testing

-For testing, use Stripe's test mode and test card numbers:
+For testing, use Stripe's test mode and test card numbers (you can only use these in sandbox testing):

 -   Test card: `4242 4242 4242 4242`
 -   Expiry: Any future date
 -   CVC: Any 3 digits

-In development you can't directly use the prod webhook secret so generate your own one for the session using
+In development please generate your own webhook secret for local development

 `stripe listen --forward-to localhost:3000/api/stripe/webhook`